PhilipTrauner/soundcloud-enumerate/README.md

 ### Disclaimer
 > You must not use the SoundCloud® API to rip or capture any User Content from any part of the SoundCloud® platform, or use the SoundCloud® API to circumvent any usage restrictions or content protection measures imposed by any Uploader with respect to User Content on the SoundCloud® platform.

-This script violates the SoundCloud® API terms of use, make with that what you will.
+This script violates the SoundCloud® API terms of use, make of that what you will.